soorinpark/mafiagame/README.md

 Vision Statement:

-	Give users enjoyable accurate experience
+	Give users enjoyable and accurate experience of the Mafia Game

 Motivation:

-	We all enjoy the Mafia game and we would like to create an app for it
+	We all enjoy the Mafia game and we would like to create an app for it that will no require the full body of 8 people that is 			normally a pre requiste for the game

 Risks:

-	No app development experience
+	- No app development experience for most members
-	No extensive knowledge of Java
+	- No extensive knowledge of Java
-	No prior working experience between the team members We all have lives
+	- No prior working experience between the team members
+	- We all have different schedules therefore a aggreeable meeting time may be hard to come up with
-	Not all of us have Android phones
+	- Not all of us have Android phones and will not be able to deploy the product on to the final product

 Mitigation: